Financial steps new parents should take

 With a new child comes new expenses.
 When you find out you’re expecting or if you have a newborn, your focus should now turn to putting your financial house in order too.
 A good starting point is to draw up a budget to reflect any new or additional expenses you may now incur, alongside your current incomings and outgoings.

 Understanding what you may receive from an employer in terms of any maternity/paternity package you may qualify for, will also provide you with the opportunity to include that in any budgeting decisions you may make.
 Employers have various obligations towards employees who are pregnant, have had a new baby (including by surrogacy and adoption), or need time off to care for their baby or older child.
 These obligations give important protections to employees through a range of different parental rights.
-These rights extend to gender diverse parents, same-sex partners, and civil partners, not only heterosexual and married couples.

 Does your employer offer enhanced pay, or will you receive the statutory amount?
 Will there be a short-term reduction in your pay during maternity/paternity leave, should you set money aside to account for this?
 Knowing what you can expect to receive as part of your package, will mean you can plan confidently.

-It is also important to note that you need not be the father or male to take advantage of paternity leave – you need only be the partner of the birth mother, an adopter or the intended parent of the child.
+It is also important to note that you need not be the father or male to take advantage of paternity leave – you need only be the partner of the birth mother, an adopter, or the intended parent of the child.

 Tracking your spending will help you to determine whether your money is going toward the things you really care about.
 It also gives you the information you need to make decisions about your family finances moving forward.